etegaurav/Projects/README.md

 # Projects
-This repository contains all the list of python projects:
+This repository contains the list of python projects:
-My first project is related to structuring the unstructured data using data harvesting technique.
+01. Web data extraction- This project contains the script for automatic downloading of COVID-19 data from MOHFW.gov.in
+02. Pdf data extraction - This project contains the script for data extraction from a pdf file and generating an excel output